hsw33/RNASeqProject/README.md

 ## Use samtools and bamtools
 The output of running bowtie2 on the data was a file with the extension .sam.
 SAM files are extremely large files that would be too cumbersome to interpret, so I converted the .sam file to a .bam file.
 The bam file is not human-readable because it is written in binary code, but its size is significantly reduced so I was able to use it as an input file for further analysis.
 At this point, I also had to create a .bam index file, which is a sorted and indexed version of our .bam file.
 ## Use conda environment and run HTSeq on the bam index file
-Using the conda environment, I set up HTSeq.
+After setting up the conda environment, I utilized the program HTSeq.
 Then, I wrote an HTSeq SBATCH script as the analysis took several hours to run.
 HTSeq quantified the read counts of the alignment between the experimental genome and the reference genome.

 See: Scripts/HTSeq Script

+### Code to set up the Conda environment:
+$ module load anaconda3

+$ conda create --[name] htseq

+$ conda init

+(restart shell by logging off HPC, log back on)

+$ module load anaconda3

+$ conda activate htseq

+$ conda install -c bioconda htseq

 ## Use RStudio and DESeq2 to conduct biological analysis
 After the output from HTSeq was available, I downloaded the files onto my desktop computer.
 Using RStudio, the R package DESeq2, and a script available on this page, I ran an analysis on the output files from HTSeq to extract pertinent biological information.
 Specifically, I obtained a table that identified 13 genes that are differentially expressed in thiamine-present vs absent C. albicans isolates.
 DESeq2 was able to identify the differential expression of genes between the transcriptome.
 There were only 13 genes that were significantly differentially expressed, and this data was consolidated into a table, as well as into a principle component analysis plot and a volcano plot.
 ## Interpretation of data